 Raja Vishal’s Garh: Only the remains of what was supposed to be the fort of King Vishal of the Maurya Dynasty remains.
 History buffs must visit this place.

 Ramchaura Mandir: Located in Hajipur, a town in Vaishali District, this temple holds great significance among Hindu devotees, as this place is supposed to have the footprints of Rama.

 Nature lovers must visit the Coronation Tank called Abhishek Pushkaran.
-It’s water is said to be holy and used to be used in the coronation ceremony of the ancient kings of Vaishali.
-The serene view and the scenic beauty of the area attracts tourists in large numbers.
+Its water is said to be holy and used to be used in the coronation ceremony of the ancient kings of Vaishali.
+The serene view and the scenic beauty of the area attract tourists in large numbers.

-Those looking to enhance their knowledge in the history of Vaishali and Buddhism must visit Archaeological Museum.
-The museum consists of four galleries that houses terracotta objects, stone chattravali, moulded bricks, ancient weapons and artefacts, earthenware etc. One can visit the nearby town of Hajipur to get a glimpse of the Nepal Temple which is known for its wooden architecture.
+Those looking to enhance their knowledge in the history of Vaishali and Buddhism must-visit the Archaeological Museum.
+The museum consists of four galleries that house terracotta objects, stone chattravali, moulded bricks, ancient weapons and artifacts, earthenware, etc. One can visit the nearby town of Hajipur to get a glimpse of the Nepal Temple which is known for its wooden architecture.
 Adventure buffs must make it a point to attend one of the largest cattle fairs in Asia that is held in Sonepur, a town in the Vaishali District.
-At Sonepur Mela, besides animal trading, events like magic shows, tantric practices etc are also popular.
+At Sonepur Mela, besides animal trading, events like magic show, tantric practices etc are also popular.